Euchaita: History

 In 972, Emperor John I Tzimiskes renamed the neighbouring Euchaneia, whose exact relation or identity with Euchaita is unclear, into Theodoropolis.
 The town is recorded as having a vibrant fair during the festival of St. Theodore in the middle of the 11th century.

-After the Battle of Manzikert (1071), Euchaita was at the frontier of the Turkish conquest, and there are no more records about its fate.
+After the Battle of Manzikert Euchaita was at the frontier of the Turkoman invasions, and there are no more records about its fate.
 The settlement was most likely depopulated, and from the 12th century, it was within the Seljuk Sultanate.

-By the 16th century, under Ottoman rule, the settlement of Avkat was largely abandoned but there was a dervish lodge or zawiya dedicated to a sufi named Elwan Çelebi on what were presumably the remnants of the church of St. Theodore.
-When German traveller Hans Dernschwam visited the site in 1555, he noted that the dervishes cultivated a remnant of the worship of St. Theodore as the dragon slayer, under the name of Khidr-Ilya.
+By the 16th century, under Ottoman rule, the settlement of Avkat was largely abandoned but there was a dervish lodge or zawiya, dedicated to a sufi named Elwan Çelebi, on what were presumably the remnants of the church of Saint Theodore.
+When the German traveller Hans Dernschwam visited the site in 1555, he noted that the dervishes cultivated a remnant of the worship of St. Theodore as the dragon slayer, under the name of Khidr-Ilya.
 Dernschwam was shown by the dervishes the remains of the dragon slain by "Khidr", Greek inscriptions referring to Theodore, as well as a hoofprint and a spring made by his horse, and the tomb of Khidr's groom and his sister's son.
 Dernschwam also records the presence of the remnants of a church and other fragments of the ancient city.
-The mosque of Elwan Çelebi is now situated some 5 km west of Beyözü (at the Çorum-Tokat road, D.180).
+The mosque of Elwan Çelebi is now situated some 5km west of Beyözü (at the Çorum-Tokat road, D.180).